Balancing the Pandemic, Biodiversity and Farming - Episode 8

 This year’s theme is celebrating biodiversity.
 In a world that’s facing up to new challenges in the post-pandemic landscape, how should we go about balancing the sometimes-opposing demands of agriculture versus the environment?
 IFAD’s Margarita Astralaga joins us for a discussion.

 If we’re going to develop the agriculture sector and improve food security sustainably, we have to do it in balance with nature – that is, we need to preserve biodiversity.

 Philip Audebert and Jihae Kwon are economists working with the UN’s Food and Agriculture Organization.
-They’ve developed the Ex-Act tool, which measures the impact of agriculture on biodiversity.
+They’ve developed the Biodiversity Integrated Assessment and Computation Tool (B-INTACT), formerly known as EX-ACT Biodiversity, which measures the impact of agriculture on biodiversity.

 Our reporter Rene Castro recently spoke with them about the ways agriculture can affect biodiversity and what some of the consequences of these interactions might be, especially when it comes to food security.